jeremykendall/slim-auth/README.md

 The `ThrowHttpExceptionHandler` will throw one of two `HttpException`s.
-* If an unauthenticated request attempts to access a resource that requires authentication, an `HttpUnauthorizedException` will be thrown.
+* If an unauthenticated request attempts to access a resource that requires authentication, an `HttpUnauthorizedException` will be thrown
+    * Example: A visitor tries to visit their member profile page
+    * Corresponds to an [`HTTP 401`](https://httpstatuses.com/401) status
-* If an authenticated request attempts to access a resource that is not authorized for that request, an `HttpForbiddenException` will be thrown.
+* If an authenticated request attempts to access a resource that is not authorized for that request, an `HttpForbiddenException` will be thrown
+    * Example: A member attempts to visit an admin page
+    * Corresponds to an [`HTTP 403`](https://httpstatuses.com/403) status

 These exceptions would probably best be handled by a custom [Slim Error Handler][13].